janeczku/calibre-web/readme.md

 </VirtualHost>
 ```

+## (Optional) SSL Configuration

+For configuration of calibre-web as SSL Server go to the Config page in the Admin section.
+Enter the certfile- and keyfile-location, optionally change port to 443 and press submit.
+Afterwards the server can only be accessed via SSL.
+In case of a misconfiguration (wrong/invalid files) both files can be overridden via command line options
+-c [certfile location] -k [keyfile location]
+By using "" as file locations the server runs as non SSL server again.
+The correct file path can than be entered on the Config page.
+After the next restart without command line options the changed file paths are applied.

 ## Start Calibre-Web as service under Linux

 Create a file "cps.service" as root in the folder /etc/systemd/system with the following content: